Brewers vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .300 with two doubles, two home runs, two walks and five RBI.
+- Correa will look for his sixth straight game with a hit in this contest.
+In his last five games he is hitting .333 with two doubles, three home runs, two walks and eight RBI.

 Correa Recent Games